 Despite the recall, Bravelle’s website continues to market and advertise the drug to consumers without any warning about the potency problems and offers patients no way to determine whether they purchased and used drugs from the lots subject to the recall.

-If You Used Bravelle, Here’s How You Can Take Action
+If You Used Bravelle, You May Be Able To Take Action